Committee Members & Adult Roles

 Acts as a voice for ALL the ASMs to report concerns to the Troop Committee.
 Ensures that all ASMs have say in Troop Policy changes that may affect the method or effectiveness of the program that they help to deliver.

-Equipment Coordinator: Andrew Budzinski
+Equipment Coordinator: Gerard Delaney

 [email protected]